 - Good quality, intelligible speech

-Your child’s treatment will depend on their individual needs.
-For children aged 5-12 their care pathway may include:
+Treatment will depend on individual needs.
+For children aged 5-12 the care pathway may include:

 - Full assessment by the multi-disciplinary Cleft Team at 5 and 10 years old for all children, including hearing checks, speech and language assessment, dental checks, etc.

 - Assessment between 7 and 9 years of age by the Cleft Team’s orthodontist, paediatric dentist and surgeon responsible for Alveolar Bone Grafting (ABG), followed by surgery if necessary between ages 8-12.

 - Support from the clinical psychologist for the child and/or their family